Krystiankr/PYQT5/README.md

 </br>
 The current version of the program looks like this

-Window that allows us to add a word
+Window that allows us to add a word</br>
 ![](images/new_word.png)